A summer guide to beating the heat at Atlanta’s best public pools

 West Gwinnett Park Aquatic Center

-Gwinnett County swimmers are in for a treat Memorial Day weekend.
-The West Gwinnett Park Aquatic Center is opening its outdoor facilities on May 28 at 11 a.m., and the center is sporting some renovations.
+Gwinnett County swimmers are in for at the West Gwinnett Park Aquatic Center, which is sporting some renovations.

 The aquatic center has a little bit of everything, with an outdoor leisure play pool, a separate instructional pool, an indoor competition pool, two giant waterslides, a lazy river, bubble bench, vortex, spray bar and water play structures.

-Hours: The outside leisure play pool will be open 11 a.m. to 2 p.m. and 3 p.m. to 6 p.m. seven days a week.
-The instructional pool will be open noon to 6 p.m.
-Monday through Saturday and 1 p.m. to 6 p.m. on Sundays.
-The indoor lap pool will be open 8 a.m. to 9 p.m.
-Mondays and Wednesdays, 6 a.m. to 9 p.m.
-Tuesdays and Thursdays, 8 a.m. to 6 p.m. on Fridays and noon to 6 p.m. on Saturdays and Sundays.
+Hours: The outside leisure play pool will be open 11 a.m.- 2 p.m. and 3-6 p.m. seven days a week.
+The instructional pool will be open noon-6 p.m.
+Mondays-Saturdays and 1-6 p.m. on Sundays.
+The indoor lap pool will be open 8 a.m.-9 p.m.
+Mondays and Wednesdays; 6 a.m.-9 p.m.
+Tuesdays and Thursdays; 8 a.m.-6 p.m. on Fridays and noon-6 p.m. on Saturdays and Sundays.

 Price: Residents get into the outdoor leisure play pool for $2.75 while non-residents pay $5.50.
 Valid Memorial Day through Labor Day, customers can also purchase seasonal “funcards” for discounted admissions.
 The cards range from $79.50 to $545.90 for individual residents to a family of six non-residents.
 Annual versions of the card range from $152.64 to $1,030.